Trading Securities

 • Buying $10,000 of stock on 50% margin needs only $5,000 cash; deposit $10,000 and buying power is $20,000.
 Margin amplifies gains and losses.

-• A maintenance call unmet lets the firm liquidate any securities without the customer choosing which.
+• A maintenance call unmet lets the firm liquidate securities without the customer's consent, and the customer does not choose which.

 • Riskless principal is still a principal trade (markup applies) even with no inventory risk.